steffitan23/cubstart-website/src/hw/web/hw8.md

 ## Setting up the project
-Make sure you've downloaded Node.js, which you hopefully did in the last homework.
+Make sure you've downloaded Node.js, which you hopefully did in a previous homework.
 We're going to set up a project with an existing `package.json`.

 _[Download the skeleton here.](assets/hw8/hw8-skeleton.zip)_